Covid-19 Information for Registration Programs.

 • Follow all guidelines as directed by the coach.

-• Assign each child a water area.
-All children on Squirts classes will return to parents for water break.
+• All children on Squirts classes will return to parents for water break.
 (3)

-• Ensure hand sanitizer is applied during each water break.
-(Weekly only) (8)
+• Encourage hand sanitizer to be applied to all players, by parent or self-administered by the player, during each water break.
+(8)

 • Only the coach is allowed to touch any training equipment such as cones, goals, etc. No pinnies will be used.